aggarwalvedant/INTRODUCTION/README.md

 - Video Editing
 - Photography

-## Projects
+## Major Projects

-- **NGl Spammer:** A Python project spamming someone's NGL.
+- **Study Grow:** A website that allows you to master any subject using repetitive qna practice.
-- **Instagram Account Automater:** Developed a tool for automating tasks on Instagram.
+- **Study Grow Mobile UI:** A Beautiful Website showcasing the UI for future mobile app of study grow.
-- **Instagram Account Banner:** Created custom banners for Instagram profiles.
+- **Think Hub ( in development ):** A Package of AI-powered tools for absolutely dominating the research/plan you need to work on.

 ## Achievements